 Frank Uhlir

 The Reverend Dr. Frank Uhlir, born in Moravia in 1900.
 Growing up as an agnostic in a devout Roman Catholic family, Dr. Uhlir eventually became a prominent Czechoslovakian politician.
 In 1936 he was imprisoned by the Nazis.
 After escaping with the help of the underground, he went to Poland where he had a life changing experience of God.
-He returned to Czechoslovakian political arena, but was again imprisoned in 1948 this time by the Communists.
+He returned to Czechoslovakian political arena, but was again imprisoned in 1948 this time by the Soviets.
 Once again the underground movement helped him to escape.

 In the early 1950s Dr. Frank Uhlir immigrated to Canada where he started started out washing dishes at the Ritz-Carleton Hotel in Montreal.
 In 1956. he was ordained a priest in the Anglican Church of Canada, and eventually he became a professor at Kings University in Halifax.
 In 1967 Dr. Uhlir retired and with his wife Joan founded Temple Pastures, a retreat centre near Gatineau, Quebec, Canada. |